3. Maintaining unity in the church, 1:11-4:21

 Text - 2:1

-True wisdom illustrated in Paul's own preaching, v1-5.
-Paul opens by stating that just as all human boasting is eliminated by God through the cross and the "lowly" status of the people of God, so it is also eliminated in the preaching of their founding apostle.
-Paul reminds his readers that his preaching was "not in such a way as to distinguish myself", Conzelmann.
+True wisdom illustrated in Paul's own weak preaching, v1-5. i] The content of Paul's preaching, v1-2.
+Paul makes the point that just as all human boasting is eliminated by God through the cross and the "lowly" status of the people of God, so it is also eliminated in the preaching of their founding apostle.
+Paul reminds his readers that he came to them "not in such a way as to distinguish myself", Conzelmann, but simply to preach the gospel, to make know to them nothing else but "Christ, and him crucified."

-kagw "- / and so it was with me" - and I. Possibly emphatic = "I too am weak, as you are, for when I came to you ....", but more likely serving to indicate a major step in the argument.
+kagw "and so it was with me" - and i.
+Possibly emphatic = "I too am weak, as you are, so when I came to you ....", but more likely serving to indicate a major step in the argument.

-elqwn (ercomai) aor. part. "when I came" - having come.
-The participle is adverbial, probably temporal, as NIV; "When I came to visit you", TH.
+elqwn (ercomai) aor. part. "when I came" - having come [toward you].
+The participle is adverbial, best treated as temporal, as NIV; "When I came to visit you", TH.

-kaq (kata) + acc. "with" - More often than not expressing a standard, "in accordance with", but here possibly serving to introduce an adverbial prepositional phrase expressing manner; Lit., "I did not come proclaiming the mystery of God to you with elaborate words or wisdom."
+kaq (kata) + acc. "with" - [came not] according to.
+More often than not expressing a standard, "in accordance with", but here possibly serving to introduce an adverbial phrase expressing manner; Lit., "I did not come proclaiming the mystery of God to you with elaborate words or wisdom."

 logou (oV) "eloquence" - [excellence, superiority] of speech, word.
 This genitive, as with sofiaV, "of wisdom", is best taken as adjectival, attributed; "sublime words", Zerwick, "lofty speech or wisdom", ESV.